 The Saucony Endorphin Pro 4 and the PUMA Deviate NITRO 3 both offer a similar level of cushioning, but they serve slightly different purposes.
 The Puma is a super trainer with a carbon plate, making it great for high-performance training, while the Saucony is a versatile super shoe primarily built for race day.
 Despite their similarities in cushioning, the Saucony is the better option for most runners since it is lighter, more stable, and more energetic, providing a snappier, race-ready feel.
 The Puma, while still capable of fast efforts, leans more toward durability and daily versatility rather than outright speed.

-This shoe delivers excellent energy return in the heel, providing a responsive feel that enhances the overall running experience.
+This shoe delivers impressive energy return in the heel, providing a responsive feel that enhances the overall running experience.
 Its design makes it one of the few super shoes that naturally accommodates heel striking.

 The forefoot energy return is also great.
 The foam decompresses rapidly after each foot strike, providing a springy and efficient running experience.